 The Project corridor occurs along a scenic stretch of SR 1 that is listed as being "Eligible for Designation as a State Scenic Highway."
-Because the Project scope is limited to upgrading existing infrastructure the Project would not substantially affect a scenic vista, damage scenic resources within a state scenic highway, or degrade the existing visual character or quality of the view.
-Impacts to scenic characteristics along the Project corridor would be reduced with implementation of AMMs (presented below) that would minimize visual change that could occur as part of the Project.
-Visual resource change outside of rural villages would be low, resulting in minimal visual impact with implementation of minimization measures.
-Visual resource changes that could occur at the location of infrastructure upgrades along the Project corridor would be reduced with implementation of AMMs Aesthetics (AES) -1 through -8.
-Impacts to scenic characteristics in rural areas would also be reduced with implementation of AMMs that would protect existing trees and vegetation and reestablish disturbed vegetation as discussed in AES-9 through -10.
+Because the Project scope is limited to minor upgrades of existing infrastructure the Project would not substantially affect a scenic vista, damage scenic resources within a state scenic highway, or degrade the existing visual character or quality of the view.
+Visual resource changes would be minimized through implementation of design recommendations included in the Marin State Route 1 Repair Guidelines (Caltrans 2015), which include context-sensitive implementation measures to culvert replacement, MGS and other rehabilitation features of the Project.
+Specific impacts to scenic characteristics along the Project corridor would be reduced with implementation of AMMs (presented below) that would minimize visual change that could occur as part of the Project.

+Visual resource changes outside of rural villages would be low, resulting in minimal visual impacts with implementation of minimization measures.
+Visual resource changes that could occur at the location of infrastructure upgrades along the Project corridor would be reduced with implementation of AMMs Aesthetics (AES) -1 through -9.
+Impacts to scenic characteristics in rural areas would also be reduced with implementation of AMMs that would protect existing trees and vegetation and reestablish disturbed vegetation as discussed in AES-10 through -11.

 Specific concerns noted include preservation of rural and historical character, and sidewalks that contain historical elements.
 For example, communication from representatives of the Tomales Regional History Center noted that the visual character of yellow detectable warning surfaces is at odds with the existing character of the rural village.
 Areas of concern are Point Reyes Station (PMs 28.6 to 29.0) and Tomales (PMs 45.6 to 45.8).
-Impacts to scenic and historical characteristics in Point Reyes Station, Olema, and Tomales would be reduced with implementation of AMMs, to include AES-1, which would minimize visual change relative to existing infrastructure by allowing for alternative color selection of pedestrian facilities to include sidewalks and curb ramps.
+Impacts to scenic and historical characteristics in Point Reyes Station, Olema, and Tomales would be reduced with implementation of AMMs, to include AES-1 and AES-2, which would minimize visual changes relative to existing infrastructure by allowing for coloring and texturizing of concrete, and alternative color selection of accessible pedestrian facilities.

-Temporary visual impacts from construction of the proposed build alternative are not considered to be substantial.
+Temporary visual impacts from construction of the Project are not considered to be substantial.
 Temporary detours between PMs 28.6 and 28.9 would require temporary signage and traffic increases on local streets.